About the RIAI Awards

 RIAI Silver Medal for Housing

 The RIAI Silver Medal for Housing is the highest award for housing design given by the RIAI.
 It is a biennial award made to encourage excellence of design in housing.
+Entries can include housing schemes and blocks of apartments, both public and private, as well as groups of buildings of a single multi-functional housing/dwelling type.
 The medal is awarded several years after completion so that the success of the building can be confirmed by the passage of time.

-The RIAI Silver Medal for Conservation is awarded to an architect or architectural practice for projects of exceptional merit completed within a specified three-year period.
-The term conservation is interpreted to include works where buildings of historic importance are refurbished and adapted for contemporary use.
+The RIAI Silver Medal for Conservation and Restoration is awarded to an RIAI Architect or architectural practice for projects of exceptional merit completed within a specified three-year period.
+Entries can include works where buildings of historic importance are refurbished and adapted for contemporary use or restored as monuments.
 The medal is awarded several years after completion so that the success of the building can be confirmed by the passage of time.

 RIAI Student Awards